-The upper age limit is 50 although, given the greater risk of pregnancy complications as you get older, surrogates over the age of 35 may need extra medical screening.
+The upper age limit is 50 although, given the greater risk of pregnancy complications as you get older, surrogates over the age of 35 will need extra medical screening.
 We do not accept surrogates under the age of 18 and will only in exceptional cases accept surrogates under the age of 21.

 There is no perfect calendar; each arrangement is different.
 You may find the right intended parents straight away or you may need to meet a few before finding the ones you want to work with.
 It is important to establish a good relationship with open lines of communication with your intended parents.
 Once established, you will undergo medical treatment prior to becoming pregnant and then hopefully have a successful pregnancy.
 Our strong advice is to consider this a long term, possibly lifelong, commitment.